I'm Honey!

 My first mother-in-law — may she rest in peace! — was a very difficult woman.
 I was always respectful, but I recall I did write her a letter 20-some years later letting her know my feelings.
 Her actions toward all of us were unpleasant.
 I never fought with her.
 I ignored her.
 I was afraid of her.
 Very unpleasant.

-Family dynamics can often make it difficult for mothers-in-law and daughters-in-law to blend.
-I think if family members treated one another with kindness and respect — the way they treat their friends! — there would be far less discord.
-Words would be weighed and attitudes would be kept in check.
+I think if family members treated one another with kindness and respect — the way they treat friends — there would be far less discord.
+Words should be weighed and a mother in law should come from love.
+Amen.
+Amen.

 This story is dedicated to Jami Good who give me a great gift…her family, which is now… our family.